Gerostathos/Adaptive-Agentic-LLM-Pipeline-for-Semantic-Table-Annotation/README.md

 OPENAI_API_KEY=your_openai_key_here
 ```

-OpenAI is optional.
 The project can run with Groq, Google Gemini, OpenAI, or a local Ollama model, depending on the selected configuration.

 Do not commit the `.env` file or any API credentials.